alerque/stack-verse-mapper/README.md

 Clone this repository (or your own fork of it if you plan to contribute)

-Download and extact the data dump for all enabled sites:
+Download and extract the data dump for all enabled sites:

-    make
+    make all

-Or for just a specific site with the site name:
+That will take a while because it has to download all the relevant data dumps, but it will ony happen once unless you delete the local data files.
+If you only want to download and process one site, specify the site prefix (the part before the .stackexchange.com in the URL), e.g.:

     make hermeneutics